ByZ0e/HSTT/README.md

-# HSTT-demo
+## Overview
-Testing codes for 'Event Graph Guided Compositional Spatial-Temporal Reasoning for Video Question Answering' with paper ID 5195 under review in ECCV 2022
+This repo contains source code for **Event Graph Guided Compositional Spatial-Temporal Reasoning for Video Question Answering**.
+In this work, propose a new learning framework, Hierarchical Spatial-Temporal Transformer for VideoQA (**HSTT**), to ground the multi-granularity visual concepts from the parsed **Event Graph** and combine them for compositional.

 ## Requirements
 We provide a Docker image for easier reproduction.
 Please install the following: